 Usable by constructs: Normally, other constructs cannot fully operate a talisman placed on you (although they can animate you by putting an Animation Talisman on you).
 Magic just doesn’t respond to them the way it does to real people.
 However, if your play goals involve being fully operable by constructs, click “++Constructs” to allow this.
 You can undo this by clicking “–Constructs” another time.

 Restrictions when deanimated: Normally, you can freely access your inventory, send and receive IMs, and move your camera around the sim even when you are deanimated.
 To create a feeling of greater helplessness, you may wish to deny yourself these abilities.
 Click the appropriate buttons to do so.
-Note that reducing camera distance requires RLV 2.9 or later, which is not available in Firestorm 4.7.5.
+(Note that reducing camera distance requires RLV 2.9 or later.)

 Once you increase a restriction, you can only decrease it by relogging with RLV turned off.
 When you do this, all restrictions will be set to their default, permissive values, and the ArtCore will detach itself.
 When you relog again with RLV turned back on, you can put the ArtCore back on.